-One important addition to Firefox has been inclusion of a Permission Manager for Firefox.
-The Permission Manager of Mozilla Firefox will allow users to define the users own settings for the websites.
-For example, a user can set whether a website stores a user password, user’s location, cookies, show pop-up windows and maintain data offline.
+One important addition to Firefox has been the inclusion of a Permission Manager for Firefox.
+The Permission Manager of Mozilla Firefox will allow users to define the user’s own settings for the websites.
+For example, a user can set whether a website stores a user password, user’s location, cookies, show pop-up windows, and maintain data offline.
 The great thing about the Permission Manager is the level of customization that it offers and it is easy to configure.
 You can decide what data you want to share with websites!

-So now a user can store their settings on save passwords, share location, set cookies, open pop-up windows and maintain offline storage by following these steps in Permission Manager.
+So now a user can store their settings on save passwords, share location, set cookies, open pop-up windows, and maintain offline storage by following these steps in Permission Manager.

 When the user opens the screen it displays the default permissions for all sites accessed in the web browser.